Tech Tips & Guides

 Expert Cleaning in a Controlled Environment: A repair center like Esmond Service Centre can remove the degraded coating safely.
 Technicians will use specialized tools and solvents to strip the gummy layer without harming your laptop.
 They can even disassemble parts of the laptop if needed to clean those sticky nooks (for example, around hinges or bezels) that are hard to reach on your own.
 All of this is done on an anti-static workbench, keeping your device safe from dust or electrostatic shocks during the process.

 Replacement of Sticky Parts: If a Lenovo cover is too far gone, professionals can simply replace it.
-Our team often sources genuine Lenovo replacement panels for lids or palm rests that have deteriorated.
+Our team often sources genuine Lenovo or verified compatible replacement panels for lids or palm rests that have deteriorated.
 Swapping in a new cover instantly fixes the problem – your laptop gets a clean, factory-fresh part and you avoid the mess entirely.
 This is a common solution for older ThinkPads with severely melted coatings.

 Esmond Service Centre in Singapore: With dedicated Lenovo repair specialists at both our locations (460 Alexandra Road, ARC @ Alexandra #02-39 and 24 Sin Ming Lane, Midview City #01-100), we make it convenient to get professional help.
 We’ll quickly assess the Lenovo sticky cover and advise whether a thorough cleaning or a part replacement is needed.
 The goal is to return your laptop to you quickly, with a smooth, non-sticky cover that looks and feels as good as new.